Black Diamond Raven Pro Review

-The comfort to carry category is where the Raven really shines and it was the most comfortable ice axe to carry in either the self-arrest (pick backward) or the self belay position (pick forward).
-While other ice axes were hardly uncomfortable the Raven was easily the best.
-We also felt that the Raven line of ice axes along with the Petzl Glacier and Glacier Litride were the most comfortable to carry for folks with smaller hands.
+The comfort to carry category is where the Raven shines, as it was the most comfortable to carry in either the self-arrest (pick backward) or the self-belay position (pick forward).
+While other ice axes were hardly uncomfortable, the Raven outperformed the rest.

 At 13 ounces, the Raven Pro is average, as it's both lighter and heavier than some in our fleet.
 While the Raven is two ounces lighter than its cousin the standard Raven, it's one ounce heavier than the much more versatile Petzl Summit, and two ounces heavier than the higher-performing Petzl Glacier.

 For the price, this model offers a satisfactory overall value.
 It matches the middle of the road pricing to the middle of the road performance.
 It is an upgrade over the more basic Raven and is two ounces lighter for a slight price increase, which is a reasonable trade-off in our eyes.
 While it isn't a stand out performer in any one particular metric, it also won't break the bank.
 Its strongest competition comes from the Petzl Glacier, which offers similar performance, but is slightly less expensive.